-Development Consent (SSD-6764) Condition HHMP Section a program and description of the measures/procedures that would be implemented for: o photographic and archival recording of any impacted heritage items; Section 4.1 where reasonable and feasible, designing, constructing and operating ancillary infrastructure to avoid direct impacts on historic heritage items; Section 4.1 undertaking test and salvage excavation at the Potential Caretakers Cottage Site (Site 1G); Section 4.1.1 and Appendix 1 monitoring and managing the effects of blasting on potentially affected heritage items; Section 4.2 and Blast Management Plan managing the discovery of any new historic heritage items during the development; and Section 4.3 additional archaeological excavation and/or recording of any significant heritage items requiring demolition; and Section 4.1 a strategy for the storage of heritage items salvaged on site, both during the development and in the long term.
+Development Consent (SSD-6764) Condition HHMP Section Historic Herit age Management Plan otherwise, rrying out any development under this consent, unless the Secretary agrees the Applicant must prepare an Historic Heritage Management Plan for the ent to the satisfaction of the Secretary.
+The plan must: pared by suitably qualified and experienced persons whose appointment has been sed by the Secretary; Section 1 • / • pared in consultation with the Heritage NSW, Council and relevant landowners; and e the following for the management of historic heritage: Section 1.2 nsure any workers on site receive suitable heritage inductions prior to carrying out ny project on site, and that suitable records are kept of these inductions; Section 4.7 • a program and description of the measures/procedures that would be implemented for: 0 photographic and archival recording of any impacted heritage items; Section 4.1 & 4.7 0 where reasonable and feasible, designing, constructing and operating ancillary infrastructure to avoid direct impacts on historic heritage items; Section 4.1 0 undertaking test and salvage excavation at the Potential Caretakers Cottage Site (Site 1G); Section 4.1.1 and Appendix 1 0 monitoring and managing the effects of blasting on potentially affected heritage items; Section 4.2 and Blas Management Plan 0 managing the discovery of any new historic heritage items during the development; and Section 4.3 0 additional archaeological excavation and/or recording of any significant heritage items requiring demolition; and Section 4.1 & 4.7 strategy for the storage of heritage items salvaged on site, both during the evelopment and in the long term.
 Section 4.8